netconf-wg/netconf-over-tls13/draft-ietf-netconf-over-tls13.md

 protection against the replay of early data between connections.
 {{Appendix E.5 of I-D.ietf-tls-rfc8446bis}} requires applications not use early data without a profile that defines its use.
-This document specifies that implementations MUST NOT use early data.
+This document specifies that NETCONF implementations that support TLS 1.3 MUST NOT use early data.

 # Cipher Suites

-Implementations MUST support TLS 1.3 {{I-D.ietf-tls-rfc8446bis}}, and implementation are REQUIRED to support the mandatory-to-implement cipher suites listed in {{Section 9.1 of I-D.ietf-tls-rfc8446bis}}.
+Implementations that support TLS 1.3 {{I-D.ietf-tls-rfc8446bis}} are REQUIRED to support the mandatory-to-implement cipher suites listed in

-Implementations MAY implement additional TLS cipher suites that provide mutual authentication and confidentiality, which are required for NETCONF
+{{Section 9.1 of I-D.ietf-tls-rfc8446bis}}.

-{{RFC6241}}.
+Implementations that support TLS 1.3 MAY implement additional TLS cipher suites that provide mutual authentication and confidentiality, which are required for NETCONF {{RFC6241}}.

-Implementations SHOULD follow the recommendations given in
+NETCONF implementations SHOULD follow the recommendations given in
 {{!I-D.ietf-uta-rfc7525bis}}.

 ~~~